maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 I am the **first in the world** to operationalize this theory into a `.txt` file you can run today.

 ---
-### 💥 Embedding space isn’t text.
+### ✨Embedding space isn’t text.
 It’s energy and refraction.

 Every sentence, question, or concept maps to a high-dimensional **semantic location** inside an AI.